-In collaboration with Les Amis Group, Mui Kee’s Singapore debut is a 6 month pop-up at Casa Verde, Singapore Botanic Gardens.
+In collaboration with Les Amis Group, Mui Kee’s Singapore debut was a 6 month pop-up at Casa Verde, Singapore Botanic Gardens.
+After which, they went on to set up a permanent restaurant at Shaw Centre.

 This got me very excited as Mui Kee is one of my must-eat congee whenever I visited Hong Kong.